pachecodt/CovidChatbot/README.md

 >pip install -r requirements.txt
 >```

-You will need to have a server listening for information on the /bot route.
+You will need to have a server listening for information on the '/bot' route.

 In this project I recommend twilio wich is already in specifications.
-You cancreate an free account [here](https://www.twilio.com/).
+You can create an free account [here](https://www.twilio.com/).

 After that configure the message settings to the router in the project and than you can use it for SMS or whasapp messages.